Eliot-Lyman Room Longfellow Hall Harvard Graduate School of Education Appian Way Cambridge MA USA

 As a feminist living in a world still without equality I have to ask myself, What are the conditions that make it possible to admire the beauty, prowess and sensitivity of certain men?
 Is it realistic to believe that in artistic representation there is an alternative to idolizing, bashing, or infantilizing men?

 For ten years I used the images found in baseball, basketball, and football to record my reaction to the beauty and timelessness of athletic games.
-I believe that athletic competition in the United States has become the moral equivalent of war.
-The catchers' protective equipment in baseball, the helmets in football, and the physical height of the players in basketball recall the warriors, gladiators, and Vikings of years gone by, thus visually uniting the past with the present.
+I believe that athletic competition in the United States has become the symbolic equivalent of war.
+Visually the catchers' protective equipment in baseball, the helmets in football, and the physical height of the players in basketball recall the warriors, gladiators, and Vikings of years gone by, uniting the past with the present.

-I tried to place images in a time that is ambiguous, thus asking the viewer to imagine what will or has happened.
-I intend to paint facial expressions that evoke a response from the viewer that comes from both what is present in the image and what the image does to the viewer.
-This attempt to use images as a way to set up tension on the picture plane I owe to Tissot, Manet, Renoir, Pollock, and the art of photography.
+I tried to place images in a time that is ambiguous, asking the viewer to imagine what will or has happened.
+I intend to paint facial expressions that evoke a response from the viewer that comes from both what is present in the image and what the image says to the viewer.
+My attempt to set up tension on the picture plane I owe to Tissot, Manet, Renoir, Pollock, and the art of photography.

 I was taught and continue to learn from two distinctly different artists, James Wilson Rayen and Richard Yarde.
 Technically I remain challenged by the color white.
 The white of the uniforms of baseball, basketball, and football players readily lends itself to my fascination with its innate qualities.
 To represent light I use both traditional and modern techniques, either by brushing on layers of under-painting or applying pigment directly on the canvas with a palette knife.
 I am a colorist at heart, using color to create both psychological and geometrical depth.
 Delacroix, Goya, and Matisse are among my influences.